Phobos1641/mgs5-ihhook/README.md

 # IHHook
 Version r19 - 2026-04-29 (see github for full changes)
 FoxString hook.
+Fork by caplag, with contributions by ZIP and Half Way Lambda.
 Bunch of character, buddy, vehicle change hooks.
 ihhook_config.lua (next to ihhook/dinput8 dll) - allows some startup settings of ihhook to be set.
 FNV Hash logging.